 Have you ever started reading a sentence and soon realized that it keeps going and going and you wonder where the sentence will end but it doesn’t end and it feels like it will never end and you realize that all you want in life is a punctuation mark so that the never-ending sentence will end?
 We’ve been there, too.
 Your audiences don’t want to weed through lengthy copy to find the point of your post.
 Be clear.
 Tell your readers what they need to know.

 3. How many are there?

 “Here’s some graphics for our latest campaign.”
 This fairly common mistake is littered throughout business pieces and can be heard often in conversation.
 However, it is important to remember subject-verb agreement, the basic principle stating that singular subjects require singular verbs, while plural subjects require plural verbs.
 In this case, the plural subject “some graphics” takes the plural verb “are.”
 The correct way to write the sentence is: “Here are some graphics for our latest campaign.”

-These are just a few tips to help keep you writing the best for your business.
+These are just a few tips and writing philosophies to help keep you writing the best for your business.
 Implement these tips, and your posts, e-mails, newsletters and more will improve significantly.
 In need of copywriting assistance?
 Contact us today.